lipp/tinker/README.md

 # API

-The API tries to be very close to the C API provided by tinkerforge.
+The API tries to be very close to the APIs provided by Tinkerforge.
 There are some differences though.

 ## tinker (module)